 The name of the build used when generating all associated files and folders

-(e.g. <BUILD_ABBREVIATION>_metadata).
-For this reason, the abbreviation must be filename compatible.
+(e.g. <BUILD_CODE>_metadata).
+For this reason, the code must be filename compatible.

 When merging replicates for L1000, several versions of the merged data are made.
 This parameter